aeobrien/PlantCare/README.md

 ### Care Routine Tips
 - Plants are organized by location for efficient care
-- Take photos to document plant health
+- Take photos to document plant health and enable AI health analysis
-- Use the AI assistant for plant-specific questions
+- Use the AI assistant for plant-specific questions with multi-turn conversations
 - Mark care steps as complete - they won't save until session ends
+- Previous health check feedback is displayed for each plant
+- Complete care routine to receive AI health analysis for photographed plants

 ### AI Plant Addition
 1. Tap "Add Plant" → "Add via AI"